2011 Rogers Cup – Men's singles

 Novak Djokovic defeated Mardy Fish in the final, 6–2, 3–6, 6–4 to win the men's singles tennis title at the 2011 Canadian Open.
 It was his 10th career Masters title, and he became the first man to win five Masters titles in the same year.
+This was also the first tournament where Djokovic competed as the world No. 1.

 Andy Murray was the two-time defending champion, but lost to Kevin Anderson in the second round.

 Seeds

 The top eight seeds receive a bye into the second round.